fluid-project/fluid-publish/README.md

 __value__: true (Boolean)

 Specifies that a standard release should be generated.
 This creates a release named after the version in the package.json file.
 It will not increase the version number.
+However, it will create a tag and publish this tag to the version control system.

 ```bash
 # creates a standard release